Sign in

 For more information, please visit our website.

-At Semco, we are part of the supply chain that begins where firms produce the raw materials used in the manufacture of graphite material.
-To mitigate some of the worst of the price fallout from events beyond our control (such as Chinese environmental regulations and President Trump&#;s trade policies with regard to China), Semco looks ahead at the market and stocks up on graphite material when prices are more favorable.
-There is a limit to how much graphite we can stockpile, however.
-Like other graphite manufacturing firms, we are looking forward to more favorable conditions on the international graphite market in the coming years.
+At Semco, we are positioned within the supply chain that initiates with firms producing the raw materials required for graphite manufacturing.
+To mitigate the severe price fluctuations stemming from external factors, such as Chinese environmental policies and international trade relations, Semco proactively evaluates market conditions and builds inventory when prices are favorable.
+However, there are limitations to how much graphite we can accumulate.
+Like other manufacturers, we are hopeful for more advantageous conditions in the international graphite market in the near future.

 US tariffs target Chinese graphite supply – but is it working?